hannay1/CP365/README.md

 Linear regression:does OK,  dv = DJIA numbers, iv = avg temp/high temp.

-ANN: seems to work OK, reports around 96-97%, does breast cancer dataset + knows a good glass of white when it sees one.
+ANN: 1 hidden layer, seems to work OK, reports around 96-97%, does breast cancer dataset + knows a good glass of white when it sees one.

 Clustering: seems to cluster correctly, takes a minute or so to print clusters.